LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

 This section describes the ERKStep-specific functions that may be called by the user to setup and then solve an IVP using the ERKStep time-stepping module.
-The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked.
+The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and are now deprecated -- each of these are clearly marked.
 However, some of these user-callable functions are specific to ERKStep, as explained below.